 3. The Frugal Editor by award winning author and editor, Carolyn Howard-Johnson, is a useful book for any writing genre, including children’s.
 It is great resource that guides you through basic editing, to getting the most out of your Word program’s features, to providing samples of queries.
 The author provides great tips and advice that will have you saying, “Ah, so that’s how it’s done.”

-I’ve invested in a number of books, courses and programs in writing and marketing, and know value when I see it; these products have a great deal of value for you as a writer, and they are definitely worth the cost.
+I’ve invested in a number of books, courses and programs in writing and marketing, and know value when I see it; these products have a great deal of value for you as a writer, and if you’re budget allows, they are definitely worthwhile writing tools.

 MORE ON CHILDREN’S WRITING